The best headphones for watching TV are right here!

 Bottom line

 TVs have come a long way to accommodate different ways to hear what's happening onscreen.
-As their own speakers have gotten progressively worse, alternatives can always lead to wireless Bluetooth headphones as a way to improve on that, which is why you see them here among the best TV headphones.
+However, as their speakers have gotten progressively worse, alternatives can always lead to wireless Bluetooth headphones as a way to improve on that, which is why you see them here among the best TV headphones.

-Right now, the Sony's WH-1000XM4 are the best on the market, owing to a combinaton of outstanding ANC performance, great sound, long battery life, handy controls and a comfortable fit.
+Right now, the Sony's WH-1000XM4 are the best on the market, owing to a combination of outstanding ANC performance, great sound, long battery life, handy controls, and a comfortable fit.
 Those attributes all carry over nicely to watching your favorite content on TV, and since you can still stay in touch through your phone, you're never really out of reach for those who need you.

-They're not dedicated TV or gaming headphones, like others on this list, and that's okay.
+Like others on this list, they're not dedicated TV or gaming headphones, and that's OK.
 The beauty of today's choices is they can cover the bases you want at any given time.

 Credits — The team that worked on this guide